ESOL

 NZQA Info

-Read and understand simple texts for everyday practical purposes (EL)
+Read and understand a simple English language written text for an everyday practical purpose

 Level: 1